 Go to events in the summer.

 The All-Stars are the top ten active players during the trimester.
-Since so many players take the summer off, it is much easier to be among the top ten active players on the Fall list (which draws from tournaments played May through August) than the Winter or Spring lists.
+Since so many players take the summer off, it is much easier to be among the top ten active players on the Summer list (which draws from tournaments played May through August) than the Winter or Spring lists.